osa-ora/apim-3scale-demo/README.md

-# API Management with Red Hat 3scale Demo (work in progress)
+# API Management with Red Hat 3scale Demo
-Demonstration of full end-to-end API management using Red Hat Integration
+Demonstration of full end-to-end API management using Red Hat Integration Portfolio.

 ### Prerequisite:
 - Access to an OpenShift cluster